MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Join-MgGroupSiteListContentTypeWithHubSite.md

 # Join-MgGroupSiteListContentTypeWithHubSite

 ## SYNOPSIS
-Associate a published [content type][contentType] present in a content type hub with a list of hub sites.
+Associate a published content type][contentType] present in a content type hub with a list of hub sites.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Join-MgBetaGroupSiteListContentTypeWithHubSite](/powershell/module/Microsoft.Graph.Beta.Groups/Join-MgBetaGroupSiteListContentTypeWithHubSite?view=graph-powershell-beta)
+This API is supported in the following [national cloud deployments.

 ## SYNTAX